SAFE HOME. SECURE FUTURE.

 The Project

-Transitional housing apartments located on the southwest corner of YCC property for up to 50 people.
+Transitional housing apartments located on the southwest corner of YCC property, including 6 studio and 8 flex units.

 Population to be Housed